 A new annual performance test will hold super funds accountable for underperformance.
-The performance test will compare a product’s investment returns with a benchmark return and fees – enabling members to compare fund performance.
-The results of the annual performance test will be reflected on the YourSuper website from 1 September each year.
-The results will be expressed as ‘performing’, ‘underperforming’ or ‘not assessed’.
+The performance test will compare a product’s investment returns with a benchmark return and fees – enabling members to compare product performance.
+The results of the annual performance test will be published on the APRA website as either ‘passed’ or ‘failed’.
+These results are then incorporated on the YourSuper website from 1 September each year.
+The product performance test results on YourSuper website are will be expressed as ‘performing’, ‘underperforming’ or ‘not assessed’.

 Whilst performance has always been a primary focus, super funds will now be required to demonstrate with this additional layer of transparency that they’re aiming to provide the best outcome for their members.

 The Best Financial Interest requirements are designed to “sharpen the focus” of super trustees, ensuring decisions, such as those on expenses, are in the best financial interests of members.
 There are also additional requirements for Trustees to make additional information available to members as part of the Annual Member Meeting.